Navigating Career Gaps in the Canadian Pharmaceutical Industry

 Even small steps help:

-Volunteering in healthcare organizations
+Volunteering in healthcare organizations.

-Participating in freelance research projects/medical writing
+Participating in freelance research projects or medical writing.

 These activities demonstrate active engagement, not inactivity.